About Red and Grey Sightings

 If you see red squirrels regularly in one place, we’d be very grateful for a sighting report about every 3-6 months, and to hear if anything unusual occurs – two seen together can indicate a breeding pair, three or more might be a young family.

 If you have red squirrel photos to share, we’d be delighted to see them.
-Quality is not important as long as you can see it’s a red squirrel, and we’d appreciate your permission to use in our publicity – please email to:
+Quality is not important as long as you can see it’s a red squirrel, and we’d appreciate your permission to use them in our publicity – please email to:

 About Grey Sightings